Joshua-Quartey/Joshua-Quartey.github.io/Blog/posts/2025-06-13-class-imbalance-electricity.md

+---
+title: "Addressing Class Imbalance in High-Demand Electricity Load Prediction"
+date: 2025-06-13
+layout: post
+author: Joshua Quartey
+tags: [classification, electricity demand, imbalance, threshold tuning]
+---

-# Addressing Class Imbalance in High-Demand Electricity Load Prediction
+## Addressing Class Imbalance in High-Demand Electricity Load Prediction

 While working on a classification model to predict high-demand electricity days in Alberta, I encountered an issue related to class imbalance.
 The target variable indicated whether a day’s peak electricity load fell in the top 10% of the distribution.
 This meant that only about 10% of the observations were labeled as "high demand," with the remaining 90% labeled as "not high demand".